antoun91/super_dbt/README.md

 I designed my data architecture in layers.
 I have a raw layer, prep layer, and analytics layer.

 The raw layer is to hold the raw data pulled off of the google sheet of sample data.
-There is a 1:1 relationshp between the tables in `super_raw` and the tabs on the google sheet.
+There is a 1:1 relationship between the tables in `super_raw` and the tabs on the google sheet.
 I have a table for `customer`, `order`, `order_line`, `product`, and `vendor`.
 There is no transformation in this layer.
 It simply holds the data from our source systems.

 The prep layer has a 1:1 relationship with the raw layer, but with some minor transformations.
 These are views, instead of tables so that as more data gets added from source systems into the raw layer, there is no need to remodel the data or run additional dbt scripts to keep the prep layer up to date.
 The transformations that take place in `super_prep` are minor, but important.
 Things are renamed to be more verbose, such as `id` to `customer_id`.
+And I added a column on the `order` table to be a boolean for `is_refunded`.
 These small changes make it much easier for analysts downstream to understand what is happening in the data and takes significantly less mental overhead to follow.

 There are other transformations as well, date strings are casted to timestamps and price and cost fields are cast to decimals.
 This simply makes the mathmatical computations in the analytics layer easier and cleaner to write, rather than casting everything when you have to do the math itself. ie `round(sum(ol.total_price),2) as revenue` vs `round(sum(ol.total_price::decimal),2) as revenue`